 When a judge of a court record suspends a person's operating privileges and charges points against the person which resulted in a suspension, the registrar shall credit that period of suspension toward their 12-point suspension.

-If cause can be shown why driving privileges should not be suspended, an appeal may be filed in the county or municipal court in the jurisdiction in which the driver resides, agreeing to pay the cost of the proceedings.
+If cause can be shown why driving privileges should not be suspended or if you want driving privileges during the suspension, an appeal may be filed in the county or municipal court in the jurisdiction in which the driver resides, agreeing to pay the cost of the proceedings.
 Appeal should be filed before the beginning date of the suspension.

 If the driver is under the age of 18, the appeal must be filed in the juvenile court in the jurisdiction in which the driver resides.